Changing the discs and brake pads of a vehicle is a common task in workshops.

 Fit the new pads.
 To do this, the plunger of each brake caliper must be pressed in order to retract it and get each pad inserted.
 When re-tightening the guide bolts, the correct tightening torque must be guaranteed according to the manufacturer’s instructions, since incorrect assembly can lead to the pads not being perfectly parallel to the discs and each side wearing out.
 At a different pace.
 This situation could lead to vibrations and a possible reduction in braking efficiency.

 With regard to the tablets, there are also different types depending on the material from which they are made, and the choice of the most appropriate option is essentially dependent on the use they are going to receive.
-The most commonly buy used cars online materials are: organic (pads for soft and quiet use, but low performance), soft metals (pads that perform better than organic ones, durable, but more aggressive with discs), metallic (more expensive pads and better performance) and ceramic (more expensive pads, longer lasting and unbeatable braking efficiency).
+The most commonly buy used cars online are: organic (pads for soft and quiet use but low performance), soft metals (pads that perform better than organic ones and are durable but more aggressive with discs), metallic (more expensive pads and better performance), and ceramic (more expensive pads, longer lasting, and unbeatable braking efficiency).

-• Check the operation of the braking system.
-Once the brake discs and pads have been changed, the brake fluid reservoir must be plugged again and the brake pedal applied several times to verify that the system works.
+- Check the operation of the braking system.
+Once the brake discs and pads have been changed, the brake fluid reservoir must be plugged again, and the brake pedal must be applied several times to verify that the system works.

 If applicable, “brake pad replacement” must be disabled in the instrument cluster.
 Carrying out a dynamic test at the end of the work will guarantee the correct functioning of the system.